AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/emails/custom-email-subjects-event-notification.md

 filename: custom-email-subjects-event-notification
 navigation-topic: notifications
 title: Customize email subjects for event notifications
-description: You can customize the subject line of the emails triggered by event notifications:
+description: You can customize the subject line of the emails triggered by event notifications - EDIT ME.
 ---

 # Customize email subjects for event notifications